VanshGosavi07/Mini-Project-2/README.md

 💬 **Chatbot Assistance** – Ask questions to the AI using LangChain & Groq API
 🥗 **Health Guidance** – Diet, exercise, and precaution suggestions
 📥 **PDF Export** – Professionally formatted report downloads for consultation
-🌐 **RAG-enabled Search** – Contextual retrieval from previous reports using FAISS
+🌐 **RAG-enabled Search** – Contextual retrieval from stored data and generated report using FAISS

 ---